duranserkan/DRN-Project/README.md

 * Don't micro manage delegate whenever possible.
   * Delegation requires shared understanding.
 It is not fire and forget process.
 Guide and track results when needed
 * Don't over optimize.
 Good enough is better than excellent.
-### Security Management
-* Security is always your most important requirement.
-* Always be defensive and secure by default
-* Prefer whitelisting over blacklisting.
-Blacklists can be penetrated.
 ### Quality Management
 * Follow best practices and solutions.
 Don't reinvent the wheel
 * Denormalize when needed.
 Understand how it works.
 Don't follow rules blindly.